astropy/specutils/docs/custom_loading.rst

 Note that by default, any loader that uses ``dtype=Spectrum1D`` will also automatically add a reader for `~specutils.SpectrumList`.
-This enables user code to call ``specutils.SpectrumList.read`` in all cases if it can't make assumptions about whether a loader returns one or many `~specutils.Spectrum1D` objects.
+This enables user code to call `specutils.SpectrumList.read` in all cases if it can't make assumptions about whether a loader returns one or many `~specutils.Spectrum1D` objects.
+This method is available since `~specutils.SpectrumList` makes use of the Astropy IO registry.

 Creating a Custom Writer